-Commercial Property Owners Insurance provides cover for the risks associated with owning a premises used for business purposes.
-This could be a shop, salon, restaurant, factory or even a warehouse.
-Buildings used for Leisure, education or charity events may come under the umbrella of Commercial Property too.
-Those needing Commercial Buildings Insurance can usually be split into 2 groups.
+Commercial Property Owners Insurance provides cover for the risks associated with owning premises which are used for business purposes.
+This could be a shop, salon, restaurant, pub, office, warehouse or even a factory.
+Buildings used for leisure, education or charity events may come under the umbrella of Commercial Property too.
+Cover comes as standard for Property Owners Liability at £2,000,000.
+If there is a single residential flat or several above the commercial premises this can also be included within the quote.
+Those who require Commercial Buildings Insurance could be:

-Owners that have bought the property themselves from where they will run their own business.
+Property Owners that have bought the property themselves from where they will run their own business

-Landlords that own the buildings and let them to commercial tenants for rental income.
+Landlords that own the building and let it out to Commercial Tenants for Rental Income

-If you are the landlord of a commercial building you must make it clear who is responsible for insuring what as typically your tenants contents will not be covered under your policy.
-Some landlords arrange Commercial Premises Insurance for their building and charge the tenant the premium, however they will still be responsible for insuring their own contents and equipment
+If you are the landlord of a Commercial Building you must make it clear between yourself and your tenant who is responsible for insuring what as typically your tenants contents will not be covered under your policy.
+Some landlords arrange Commercial Premises Insurance for their building and charge the tenant the premium, however they will still be responsible for insuring their own contents and equipment.

-Liability Insurance – This can include both Public Liability Insurance and Employers Liability Insurance which will protect you against a claim if a member of the public or an employee were to have an accident at your premises.
-EL Insurance is a requirement by UK law if you have any employees working for you, even if they are part time volunteers.
-Liability claims can be costly as well as time consuming with a lot of legal protocol to follow.
+- Employers Liability Insurance – This will protect you against a claim if a member of the public or an employee were to have an accident at your premises.
+Employers Liability Insurance is a requirement by UK law if you have any employees working for you, even if they are part time volunteers.
+Liability claims can be extremely costly as well as time consuming with a lot of legal protocol to follow.
 If an employee were to have an accident as a direct result of working for you, you could have to pay legal fees and compensation as well as maybe having to take time off work to attend court dates or get legal advice.
 Many SME’s struggle to reopen after an incident like this if they don’t have adequate insurance.
 This can be due to the financial losses incurred or even the damage done to your businesses reputation.